astro-group-bristol/Gradus.jl/README.md

 # Gradus.jl

-A spacetime generic relativistic ray tracing toolkit, leveraging AD and CAS, capable of calculating reverberations lags around accreting black holes and observational signatures.
+A spacetime generic relativistic ray tracing toolkit, leveraging AD and CAS, capable of calculating reverberation lags around accreting black holes and observational signatures.

 <p align="center"> <i> This package is in development.
 Please see the documentation.</i> </p>